Spin caloritronics as a probe of nonunitary superconductors: Results

+The symmetries broken by these subsidiary orders and the observable phenomena resulting from this are summarized in Table.~\ref{subsidiaryorder}.
+Nonvanishing chirality breaks time-reversal, mirror reflection, and two-fold rotational symmetries.
+These broken symmetries induce the polar-Kerr effect, the circular dichroism, the anomalous thermal Hall effect, and the anomalous acoustoelectric effect~\cite{schemm2014observation,sumiyoshi2013quantum,PhysRevB.39.8959,yip2016low,PhysRevLett.124.157002,matsushita2024impurity,yip1992circular,PhysRevB.105.134520}.
+Note that these broken symmetries are necessary for the SSSE, but the superconducting state with the chirality sometimes holds the emergent two-fold spin rotational symmetry after SOC fixes the $d$-vector, where the SSSE is prohibited.
+From the broken symmetries due to the chirality, one finds the spin-chirality (spin-dependent chirality) breaks the two-fold spin rotational and momentum mirror reflection symmetries, allowing the SNE~\cite{matsushita2022spin}.
+The pair spin magnetization breaks time-reversal, two-fold rotational, and two-fold spin rotational symmetries, immediately allowing the SSSE.

-Finally, as discussed above, the pair spin magnetization only exists in NUSCs~\cite{mineev2002superconducting}, albeit not all such superconductors have the finite pair spin magnetization.
-Nonvanishing pair spin magnetization explicitly breaks the time-reversal and two-fold spin-rotational symmetries, immediately allowing the SSE.
-However, we show below that this is a sufficient, but not a necessary condition for nonzero SSC.
+The pair spin polarization only exists in NUSCs~\cite{mineev2002superconducting}; however, not all such superconductors have the finite pair spin magnetization, because the average of the spin polarization of the condensate over the Fermi surface may vanish.
+Although the pair spin magnetization indeed breaks sufficient symmetries to allow the SSSE, we show below that the SSSE generally occurs in NUSCs even when the pair spin magnetization vanishes after integration over the Fermi surface.